 3. Praise More, Criticize Less.

 Constructive criticism is masterful, but praise strengthens the core of your employees.
-It’s a pretty simple concept that praising employees makes them feel proud, satisfied, happy, and worthy.
+It’s a pretty simple concept that praise increases employee satisfaction and happiness.
 Here are a few tips to effective praising of your team members-

 Make use of great rewards and recognition program, with genuine and authentic appreciation.